mrzacsmith/nmco-meds/FOCUS.md

    - Multiple images
    - Detailed business information
    - Available in monthly and annual billing options
+   - Standard tier covers 1-2 locations in a single state

 3. **Elite** ($$)
    - All Featured plan benefits